An event manager’s guide to corporate event planning

 As an events manager, you'll need to be able to wear many hats—not least of which is your marketing & communications hat.
 Having marketing skills when working in events planning is fundamental as this will be a large part of your job responsibilities.
 Just think about it.
 You're planning a promotional event for the launch of a new product.
 What do you need to do?
 You'll need to work with public relations and bring in the press for a conference.
 You'll need to understand social media strategy so you can figure out how to leverage your event as quality content for your followers.
 You'll need to work on a proper marketing strategy, thinking about target audiences, segmentations, external communications, and more.
 You'll need to collaborate with loads of different stakeholders, so you'll need marketing materials like brochures and presentations ready to go.
 You might even need to work on sponsorship opportunities with external partners!

-There's no denying that the events industry has been hugely impacted by COVID-19.
-But here's the thing.
-People will always want and need to get to together in person.
-Whether that's for a professional conference or summit, a team-building get-together, or even just a great company party, virtual mediums just can't replace face-to-face interaction.
+There's no denying that the events industry is vibrant and active.
+People will always want and need to come together in person.
+Whether for a professional conference or summit, a team-building gathering, or a company party, virtual mediums cannot fully replace face-to-face interaction.
+Humans are innately social beings, and it’s in our nature to crave each other’s company.

 Hybrid is the word of the century

 You need to remember that while we do crave in-person interaction, circumstances in different countries, cities, neighborhoods and even families differ greatly.
 That's why it's important to build hybrid event designs now and for the foreseeable future.
-Giving people the option to join an event physically or remotely will be a staple of good events management going forward.
+Giving people the option to join an event physically or remotely will be a staple of good event management going forward.

 Technology is your friend, not your foe

 Yes, we're all sick and tired of Zoom.
-But a good events manager needs to use technological and video conferencing tools to make their event a success for everyone in attendance.
+But a good event manager needs to use technological and video conferencing tools to make their event a success for everyone in attendance.
 It's about more than just knowing how to set up a "join link", it's about understanding how to mirror an amazing physical event for your online attendees.
 Using technology is the best way to do that.

 Always have a fallback plan

-With health and safety, and indeed travel, restrictions changing so regularly, it's important for you to have a fallback plan for any event.
+It's important for you to have a fallback plan for any event.
 That could mean booking flexible rates with venues and vendors so you can change the date at short notice, or overhauling the whole event to shift it to an online model.
 Whatever the challenge, just be ready with a backup so you don't have to scramble last minute if things change!

 Make business travel simpler.
 Forever.

-• .
+• See our platform in action.
 Trusted by thousands of companies worldwide, TravelPerk makes business travel simpler to manage with more flexibility, full control of spending with easy reporting, and options to offset your carbon footprint.

-• Find hundreds of resources on all things business travel, from tips on traveling more sustainably, to advice on setting up a business travel policy, and managing your expenses. and have you covered.
+• Find hundreds of resources on all things business travel, from tips on traveling more sustainably, to advice on setting up a business travel policy, and managing your expenses.
+Our latest e-books and blog posts have you covered.

 • Never miss another update.
-Stay in touch with us for the latest product releases, upcoming events, and articles fresh off the press.
+Stay in touch with us on social for the latest product releases, upcoming events, and articles fresh off the press.